What To Do After a Car Accident in Phoenix

 Contact The Husband & Wife Law Team by filling out our online case form here.

 Below is some information from our attorneys to guide you through the process of everything that you need to know and do after an auto accident.

 What information should I obtain?

-It is important that you seek immediate medical attention if you are seriously injured in an automobile accident.
+It is important that you seek immediate medical attention if you are seriously injured in a Phoenix automobile accident.
 After everyone is out of danger and any medical and police help has been summoned, obtain the following:

 - The full names of the drivers of all of the vehicles involved